Jânio Quadros: Election of 1960

-Prior to the 1960 election, Quadros was nominated by several opposition parties, forming a coalition of his National Labor Party (PTN), the Christian Democratic Party and the largest opposition party, the National Democratic Union (UDN).
+Prior to the 1960 election, Quadros was nominated by several opposition parties, forming a coalition of his National Labour Party, the Christian Democratic Party and the largest opposition party, the National Democratic Union (UDN).
 Although he was not an enthusiastic supporter of the UDN, it supported his candidacy because it lacked a viable alternative.
 Throughout the campaign, Quadros clashed with the UDN.
 His trip to communist Cuba in March 1960 demonstrated a clear disregard for the party's preferred foreign policy.
 However, Quadros enjoyed widespread popularity with the Brazilian electorate.
 The ruling coalition, composed of the PSD and PTB, nominated Henrique Lott, the marshal of the Brazilian army.
 However, Lott was a flawed candidate whose stubbornness and bluntness cost him potential supporters.
 Quadros easily won, and his 15.6% margin of victory would be the largest margin for a presidential election held by popular vote until Fernando Henrique Cardoso won by 27% in 1994.
 Quadros's share of the popular vote was 48%, larger than that of any previous president.
 Despite that success, the separate race for vice president was won by João Goulart, Lott's running mate.

 The election marked a historic moment in Brazilian history.
 When Quadros took office on January 31, 1961, it marked the first time since Brazil had become a republic in 1889 that an incumbent government peacefully transferred power to an elected member of the opposition.
 It was also the first time in 31 years that the presidency was not held by an heir to the legacy of Getúlio Vargas.